What is a feng shui bagua model?

 To sum up – you have a choice

-It’s all about choice and self-empowerment.
+It’s all about choice and self-empowerment as well as control.
 Do you want to analyse and interpret your life or do you want to change and build it?
-Feng shui bagua model is just a code and it’s up to you and your changing circumstances how it’s going to work for you.
+Feng shui bagua model is just a code or map and it’s up to you and your changing circumstances how it’s going to work for you.

 Answer these questions: